 What Are Job Duties for a Pharmacy Assistant?

 The job duties of a pharmacy assistant includes operating the cash register, handling money transactions, answering phone calls, and doing clerical work in the pharmacy.
 Pharmacy assistants also assist licensed pharmacists with selling and preparing medication to patients in retail pharmacy drugstores.
-These pharmaceutical responsibilities are similar to the duties of a pharmacy technician, who distributes medication to patients, but has more responsibility than a pharmacy assistant.
+These pharmaceutical responsibilities are similar to the duties of a pharmacy technician, who distributes medication to patients, but pharmacy assistants typically have less responsibility.

 Education and Training